-On the heels of returning to school from a long holiday vacation comes Martin Luther King, Jr. Day—yet another holiday and another day off work and school for many (let freedom ring!).
+On the heels of returning to school from a long holiday break comes Dr. Martin Luther King, Jr. Day—yet another holiday and another day off work and school for many (let freedom ring!).
 Instead of hanging at home or spending the day plugged in, remember the iconic civil rights leader by reflecting and serving.
-Here are 10 ways to commemorate the life and legacy of Dr. King, guaranteed to inspire your kids—and you, too.
+Scroll down for 12 ways to commemorate the life and legacy of Dr. King in 2020.

-8. If you can’t make it to a National Park, enjoy a Washington State park for free.
-In honor of Martin Luther King, Jr. Day, Discover Passes will not be required to visit.
+8. If you can’t make it to a national park, enjoy a Washington state park for free.
+In honor of Dr. Martin Luther King, Jr. Day, Discover Passes will not be required to visit.